hyperledger/indy-node/docs/indy-running-locally.md

 ## Start nodes

-So, if you run the setupEnvironent.sh script, you should see a whole lot of output of the nodes and transactions being created.
+So, if you run the setupEnvironment.sh script, you should see a whole lot of output of the nodes and transactions being created.

 At this point you are now ready to start the nodes.